jackrugile/variaboard/TASKS.md

 - [ ] don't trigger single change or global change if the value stayed the same, in fact, return early
 - [ ] be able to override global defaults
 - [ ] don't trigger onchangecallback more than once, and not at start
-- [ ] add description opion to inputs
+- [ ] add description option to inputs

 ## Non Plugin Code